Inauguration of John F. Kennedy: Invited guests

+Approximately 125,000 calligraphic invitations were prepared by a team led by Fay King Imhoff.
 Along with official presidential guests and honorees, including former presidents, vice presidents, cabinet members, and other Washington officials, the Kennedys invited famous men and women of the arts, including Carl Sandburg, John Steinbeck, Ernest Hemingway, Brendan Behan, Mark Rothko, and fashion icon and future Vogue editor Diana Vreeland.

 Congressman Tip O'Neill sat next to wealthy Boston businessman George Kara:

 O'Neill recalled that Kara had nudged him and said, "Years from now, historians will wonder what was on the young man's mind as he strode to take his oath of office.
 I bet he's asking himself how George Kara got such a good seat."
 That night, O'Neill and his wife danced over to the president's box at the ball in the Mayflower Hotel to congratulate him, and sure enough, Kennedy asked, "Was that George Kara sitting beside you?"
-O'Neill told Kennedy what Kara had said, and J.F.K replied, "Tip, you'll never believe it.
+O'Neill told Kennedy what Kara had said, and J.F.K. replied, "Tip, you'll never believe it.
 I had my left hand on the Bible and my right hand in the air, and I was about to take the oath of office, and I said to myself, 'How the hell did Kara get that seat?'"